Skip to content

 Asset Location is a retirement strategy that prioritizes investing in a combination of tax-free, tax-deferred, and taxable accounts to maximize after-tax returns.
 This mixture of accounts helps create a flexible income stream because each account has different tax treatments.
 So, while one account may have required minimum distributions that could increase your taxable income, another account may not – and finding this balance between tax efficiency is the core principle of asset location.

 You’ve built a retirement nest egg by saving consistently and investing carefully.
 An asset allocation that allowed growth but gradually reduced risk as you got closer to retirement was probably part of the plan.
 But once you’re in retirement, your focus shifts a bit to also include asset location.
 The value of having accounts with differing tax statuses becomes apparent when you set out to create an income stream and start withdrawing money.
-The return profile of the asset and how it is taxed can make a great deal of difference to both the overall return of the portfolio over time, and the amount of taxable income generated each year.
+The return profile of the asset and its tax treatment can significantly impact both the portfolio’s overall return over time and the taxable income generated each year.

 The Different Investment Accounts